Pregnancy from rape: Islamic law

 Historian Ian Talbot has written about how countries with Quran-based Islamic codes on rape and pregnancy use Sura An-Nur, verse 2, as a legal basis: "The law of evidence in all sexual crimes required either self-confession or the testimony of four upright (salah) Muslim males.
 In the case of a man, self-confession involved a verbal confession.
 For women however medical examinations and pregnancy arising from rape were admissible as proof of self-guilt."
 Under Islamic law, a woman can kill her rapist.

 Male victims

 Pregnancy from rape can also occur when the victim is male and the rapist is female.
 Many such cases involve the statutory rape of underage boys by adult women who subsequently became pregnant.
 In Kansas, Hermesmann v.
-Seyer established that a male victim of rape can be held liable to pay child support for a baby that results from the rape, and later cases in the United States have held likewise.
+Seyer established that a 13-year-old male victim of rape can be held liable to pay child support for a baby that results from the rape, and later cases in the United States have held likewise.